ojasvsingh71/Web-Notes/react-2.md

 export default MyFunctionalComponent;
 ```

-Note:
+Note🚀:
 - Functional components are now the preferred way to write components in React due to their simplicity and the additional capabilities provided by hooks.
 - Hooks like useState and useEffect allow functional components to manage state and perform side effects, making them as powerful as class-based components.
 - Class-based components are still used in some codebases, especially in projects that haven't migrated to functional components or are working with older React versions.

-## React Hooks
+## ⚛️ React Hooks

 React Hooks are functions that allow functional components in React to have state and lifecycle features that were previously available only in class components.
 Hooks were introduced in React 16.8 to enable developers to use state and other React features without writing a class.

 ---

->Using these hooks, developers can manage state, handle side effects, optimize performance, and create more reusable and readable functional components in React applications.
+> 🧩 Using these hooks, developers can manage state, handle side effects, optimize performance, and create more reusable and readable functional components in React applications.
 Each hook serves a specific purpose, contributing to a more modular and maintainable codebase.

 ---

 Some commonly used React Hooks are: useEffect, useMemo, useCallback,  useRef, useReducer, useContext, useLayoutEffect

-### useEffect()
+### 🔄 useEffect()

 useEffect is a React Hook used for performing side effects in functional components.
 It is often used for tasks such as data fetching, subscriptions, or manually changing the DOM.
 The useEffect hook accepts two arguments: a function that contains the code to execute, and an optional array of dependencies that determines when the effect should run.